 If your child has tooth decay, sensitive teeth or discoloured teeth, it’s a good idea to take him to the dentist.

 Treatment for bad breath

 Good dental hygiene is the best way to prevent bad breath.

-Your child should brush his teeth and tongue twice a day, as well as floss every day.
-He could also try using an antibacterial mouthwash.
+Your child should brush her teeth and tongue twice a day, as well as floss every day.
+She could also try using an antibacterial mouthwash.

 Make sure your child drinks plenty of water and cuts down on sugary drinks and caffeinated drinks like coke and coffee.

 If a medical issue is causing your child’s bad breath, your doctor will discuss other treatment options with you.
 For example, if your child has an infection, he might need antibiotics.